Clinton-John/Capstone-Project/README.md

 **E-COMMERCE WEB SCRAPING AND DATA ANALYSIS PROJECT**

-This project involves scraping products from Jumia, a well known and trusted e commerce website, adding the scraped data into a Mysql database, exploring the data and then using the retreived data to analyse and create and interactive dashboard.
+This project involves scraping products from Jumia, a well known and trusted E-Commerce site website, adding the scraped data into a Mysql database, exploring the data and then using the retreived data to analyse and create and interactive dashboard.
 The dashboard contains different graphs and charts that show the distribution of the discounted data.

 The Project involves Scraping more than 100 pages of Jumia website and creating up to 7 different features which are passed into a csv file, then loaded to the local database where it can be fetched